 What is a Hemisection?A hemisection (which means division into two) is the procedure of cutting a tooth that has two roots in half.
 This will create a front half and a back half.
 This procedure can be done by a periodontist, an experienced dentist, endodontist, or an oral surgeon.
 Sunnyvale dentist Dr. Gupta provides this service to his patients.

 Since the upper molars have three roots, hemisections can not be performed on the upper molars.
 It is possible to divide the upper molar into three parts though.
 This is called a trisection.
 It is also possible to remove one or two roots.
 This process is called root resectioning.

-Hemisection procedures are less common nowadays.
+Hemisection procedures are less common nowadays compared to other endodontic surgery procedures.
 In some instances, the guided tissue can be used to regrow bone in the bifurcation area although people nowadays opt for tooth extraction and dental implants instead.
 The best option will depend on the extent of the decay or bone loss that affected the tooth.
 The probability of successfully restoring the tooth will be a factor as well.
-You should have a good conversation with your dentist about your possible options.
+Please contact Sunnyvale Dental Care office to review your possible options.

 The area will be cleaned with sterile saline solutions and if necessary, the incisions will be stitched closed.
 The tooth will be covered with a temporary filling or crown which is going to be replaced later on with a permanent crown.

 A hemisection will take about half an hour to an hour to finish and this will depend on the amount of decay and periodontal disease present.
 Other procedures may also be needed prior to the hemisection.